larcc-group/Prophet/README.md

 # Prophet
 It is a Software as a Service (SaaS) Biodigestor Data Analytics prototype with support to a distributed database in the cloud.
+The goal is to provide an intuitive user interface to upload biodigester data (from sensor like temperature) and predict the Biogas production.

 ## Prophet Web